Let’s face it, mornings can be rough.

 Just like an athlete needs to warm up before playing, artists should get the brain ready to create with a few creative exercises.
 Doodling in the morning is the new making your bed first thing in the morning.
 Making your bed in the morning has been proven to increase your productivity during the day by putting yourself into the mindset of accomplishing tasks.
 You make your bed, your brain feels rewarded for completing something, and it wants to complete more tasks.
 For artists, doodling in the morning can do the same thing for your brain.
 One small doodle will put you in mind frame to keep creating.

-Pull out a notebook at breakfast and rough out some ideas or observations, try one of these seven fun exercises, or pick a creative prompt from our list if you don’t know where to start.
+Pull out a notebook at breakfast and rough out some ideas or observations.
 No matter what you create, the important thing is that you create something.
 Doing something small each morning will help you get over the hurdle of “I don’t feel creative today.”
 Plus, you never know what it will inspire you to make next.

 Get After Your Goals